FireBrandMint/GJham-Engine/README.md

 # Goals from BIG-BIG-BIG to less important

+0. All is free. (probably will have donation page if people actually become interested in this project)

 1. Completely deterministic unless the user messes up.

 2. Fixing an issue with float where rendering gets distorted the higher your coordenates are. (this will be done by calculating the final rendering position with the camera before casting to float)